davidpallmann/world-factbook-site/README.md

 World Factbook Indexer is an Azure Durable Function that retrieves this data and updates both a Cosmos DB and Azure Blob Storage.
 It creates a back-end repository from which country data can be queries and displayed.

-World Factbook Site (this repository) is a web site and API (via Azure Functions) that allows browsing and searching of this data.
+World Factbook Site (this repository) is a web site and API (via Azure Functions / AWS Lambda Functions) that allows browsing and searching of this data.
 The site is currently hosted at:

 http://world-factbook.aws.davidpallmann.com